Skip to content

 Prerequisites

-Building node-llama-cpp with CUDA support
+Manually Building node-llama-cpp With CUDA Support

 Run this command inside of your project:

-npx --no node-llama-cpp download --cuda
+npx --no node-llama-cpp source download --gpu cuda

 If cmake is not installed on your machine, node-llama-cpp will automatically download cmake to an internal directory and try to use it to build llama.cpp from source.

-Custom llama.cpp cmake options
+Custom llama.cpp CMake Options

 To build node-llama-cpp with any of these options, set an environment variable of an option prefixed with NODE_LLAMA_CPP_CMAKE_OPTION_.

-Fix the Failed to detect a default CUDA architecture build error
+Fix the Failed to detect a default CUDA architecture Build Error

 To fix this issue you have to set the CUDACXX environment variable to the path of the nvcc compiler.